When you think about China, and native animals, you think of pandas and dragons.

 The Shih Tzu is a wonderful companion, almost perfect toy dog breed.
 He just loves playing and spending time with his master.
 As a lap dog, he is near perfect.

 Despite being small, the Shih Tzu will alert you of any strangers and can be vigorous in their barking.
+Because of its history with emperors, he is also known as Chinese imperial dog.

 In the past few years, the Tibetan Mastiff has been known as the most expensive dog breed in the world.
 And that is true.